ForeverPupper/justfor.fans.ripper/README.md

         - `post_date`
         - `post_id`
         - `desc`
+    5. `file_name_format_legacy` - filename format used by the original script, and used in this one for matching existing files to avoid re-downloading (also see notes about the legacy rename script below)
-    5. `desc_long_max_length` - set the maximum length of filenames generated from the post description
+    6. `desc_long_max_length` - set the maximum length of filenames generated from the post description
-    6. `write_legacy_rename_script` - if you've saved files with the older version of this script (which uses short filenames) the script will detect them and write a shell script/batch file that you can use to rename those files to the longer format.
+    7. `write_legacy_rename_script` - if you've saved files with the older version of this script (which uses short filenames) the script will detect them and write a shell script/batch file that you can use to rename those files to the longer format.
 No renaming will be performed automatically.

 ## How to use